matloff/fastBigStat/README.md

     n<sup>0.5</sup> (M<sub>1</sub> - m<sub>1</sub>)/
     g<sub>1</sub>(T<sub>betw</sub>)

- -  We know that T is a consistent estimator of &tau;, so by the continuity of g<sub>1</sub>, the denominator in the RHS converges almost surely to g<sub>1</sub>(&tau;).
-Applying the Slutsky Theorem and the CLT (M<sub>1</sub> is a sum of iid terms), we see that the RSH is asymptotically normal.
+ -  We know that T is a strongly consistent estimator of &tau;, so by the continuity of g<sub>1</sub>, the denominator in the RHS converges almost surely to g<sub>1</sub>(&tau;).
+Applying the Slutsky Theorem and the CLT (M<sub>1</sub> is a sum of iid terms), we see that the RSH is asymptotically normal (though not with standard deviation 1).

-  - The variance in that asymptotically normal distribution will be
+    The variance in that asymptotically normal distribution will be

     Var(M<sub>1</sub>/[g<sub>1</sub>(&tau;)]<sup>2</sup>

-    To compute a CI, we replace the quantities by their sample analogs.
+  - To compute a CI, we replace the quantities by their sample analogs.
     E.g. our estimate of Var(M<sub>1</sub>) is

     s<sup>2</sup>= (1/n) &Sigma;<sub>i=1</sub><sup>n</sup>